mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

     With this release, the only response format allowed for `/v2/events` is `light` (in accordance with the previously-published deprecation plan).
 If you attempt to start Marathon with the `--deprecated_features=api_heavy_events` setting specified, the startup operation will fail with an error.

-- DC/OS no longer supports Kamon-based metrics and related command-line arguments.
+- Marathon no longer supports Kamon-based metrics and related command-line arguments.

     The following command-line arguments that are related to outdated reporting tools have been removed:
     * `--reporter_graphite`